MartinQueval/HealthServ/README.md

 - cache_clear_interval = four ❌
 - cache_clear_interval = "four" ❌
 - cache_clear_interval = 4 ✅

+Please note that this change will take effect on the next automatic restart.

 #### 4. Change services run
 The last section of the config file is the service startup after reboot.